 Building your family through surrogacy is a monumental decision and journey.
 It’s a big step and can feel a little overwhelming.
-To give you a clearer picture of what the parenthood through surrogacy process entails?
-As a Boston surrogacy agency with offices in NYC and San Francisco that serve intended parents around the world, we’ve compiled 10 steps for intended parents looking to build their families via surrogacy.
+Want a clearer picture of what the parenthood through surrogacy process entails?
+As a Boston surrogacy agency with offices in NYC and San Francisco that serve intended parents around the world, we’ve compiled a list of the 10 steps intended parents can expect when building their families via surrogacy.
 From your first conversation with us to the birth of your baby, we’ve got you covered!

 Most intended parents start their journey with a complimentary consultation that lasts an average of 2.5 hours.
 At Circle, you’ll meet with our staff by Skype or in person.
-We regularly hold consultations in Boston, New York, London, and in various international locations when it is safe to do so.
-To learn more about where we’ll be in the near future or when we’ll be hosting a webinar specific to your location or circumstances, take a look at our Upcoming Events calendar.
+Our surrogacy agency regularly holds consultations in Boston, New York, London, and various international locations when it is safe to do so.
+To learn more about where we’ll be in the near future or when we’ll be hosting a webinar specific to your location or circumstances, take a look at our upcoming Events calendar.

 During this consultation, you’ll share your story with us, and you’ll learn about the programs and options available, the detailed process of matching with a surrogate, the legalities, insurance issues, financial implications, and basic medical information.
 Prior to your consultation, you’ll complete an initial questionnaire that assists our team in tailoring information to meet your needs.

 To join a surrogacy program, you’ll sign a contract.
 At Circle, this is called an Agreement for Services.
-Following execution of the Agreement, you are asked to transmit a portion of the fees.
-Next, you are introduced to your journey coordination team, who will partner with and support you through every phase of your surrogacy journey.
+Following the execution of the Agreement, you are asked to transmit a portion of the fees.
+Next, we’ll introduce you to your journey coordination team, who will partner with and support you through every phase of your surrogacy journey.

 Once chosen, your egg donor undergoes psychological testing.
 Some intended parents choose to bring their own egg donors, who might be family members or friends.

 Matching with your surrogate is an extremely exciting time in your journey!
 Surrogates are generally 21 to 41 years old and have undergone a mental health screening prior to being matched with intended parents.
 A typical screening process involves an extensive medical and psychological assessment as well as thorough criminal and financial background checks.
 The Program Coordination Team works diligently to find the best surrogate/intended parent matches.
-When we have completed the screening process for a surrogate who we think will be a good match based on your personality, preferences and legal needs, we facilitate introductions between the intended parents and the surrogate.
-The first “meeting” for intended parents and surrogates is via Skype.
-On this call you will get to know each other, and ultimately decide if you’d like to start a journey together.
+When we have completed the screening process for a surrogate who we think will be a good match based on your personality, preferences, and legal needs, we facilitate introductions between the intended parents and the surrogate.
+The first “meeting” for intended parents and surrogates is via video chat.
+On this call, you will get to know each other and ultimately decide if you’d like to start a journey together.
 Many intended parents and surrogates have questions that they want to ask to ensure that they’re matching with the perfect person/couple, and this call is a great place to start!
-You can watch a short video about the first call in our blog here.
+You can watch a short video about the first call on our blog here.

 To ensure clarity and legality, the egg donor and surrogate are assigned an independent attorney for representation.
 As the intended parents, you are represented by attorneys who draft all agreements.
 Circle’s in-house legal team represents intended parents.

 Surrogacy and egg donation are emotional journeys but also complex.
 Having the right legal expertise and support throughout the journey ensures as smooth an experience as possible.
-Legal procedures vary from state to state and your Circle legal representative will explain exactly when and what documents will be filed to ensure parental rights are properly established.
-Circle appointed attorneys will secure necessary legal documentation, proper court orders, and passports for Intended Parents living outside of the United States.
+Legal procedures vary from state to state, and your Circle legal representative will explain exactly when and what documents will be filed to ensure parental rights are properly established.
+Circle-appointed attorneys will secure necessary legal documentation, proper court orders, and passports for intended parents living outside of the United States.

 Prior to the birth of your child, you’ll work with your journey coordination team and your surrogate to put together a birth plan.
 Your journey coordination team will contact the hospital to ensure they know who you are and why you are there.
 (You can read about one woman’s experience watching her surrogate give birth in this Today’s Parent article.)
 It is a glorious moment to leave the hospital with your baby in your arms, and soon you’ll be on your way home!
 U.S. parents usually travel home shortly after they are released, either by car or plane.
 International parents may stay in the U.S. for 2 to 4 weeks after the baby’s birth to finalize travel and obtain the baby’s passport if needed.
 You may experience a variety of emotions when it’s time to return home: excitement, happiness, anxiety, sadness.
 We’re here to support you throughout your journey and be there for you during these times.
 Many parents and surrogates remain in contact long after the birth, so even though your baby is here, it doesn’t have to mean goodbye!